dotknyl/knyl-blog/src/pages/blog/the-very-first-post.md

 Hi there,

-It was 3 month since I last deployed my blog, but I have no content for new articles.
+It was 3 months since I last deployed my blog, but I have no content for new articles.

 Today I come back with something news:
 - New theme, I got it from Astro themes.